baileydebarmore/epi-papers/p-values.md

 **Great paper by Leslie to reference** - includes examples when a "significant" p-value shows no meaningful differences and vice versa.

-[P-values and reproductive health: what can clinical research learn from the American Staistical Association?]
+[P-values and reproductive health: what can clinical research learn from the American Statistical Association?]
 (https://academic.oup.com/humrep/article/31/11/2406/2274306)

-Cifation: L. V. Farland, K. F. Correia, L. A. Wise, P. L. Williams, E. S. Ginsburg, S. A. Missmer; P-values and reproductive health: what can clinical researchers learn from the American Statistical Association?, Human Reproduction, Volume 31, Issue 11, 21 November 2016, Pages 2406–2410, https://doi.org/10.1093/humrep/dew192
+Citation: L. V. Farland, K. F. Correia, L. A. Wise, P. L. Williams, E. S. Ginsburg, S. A. Missmer; P-values and reproductive health: what can clinical researchers learn from the American Statistical Association?, Human Reproduction, Volume 31, Issue 11, 21 November 2016, Pages 2406–2410, https://doi.org/10.1093/humrep/dew192

 ### Advice from Timothy Lash (@TimothyLash), Editor-in-Chief of Epidemiology (LWW)
 [Link to original tweet](https://twitter.com/TimothyLash/status/1068569433487155201)<p>

 "[It is] (s)ometimes useful to cite STROBE guidelines.
 I have had may editor / reviewer omments that contradict STROBE made by journals that endorse STROBE.
 Asking for -values in Table 1 is the most common offedner... pointing that out to editors has worked."
 <p>

 [STROBE checklists at strobe-statement.org] (https://www.strobe-statement.org/index.php?id=available-checklists)